 Newcastle is known for many things, like its plentiful beaches and coastal walks, but recently, the Newcastle restaurant scene has transformed this harbour city into a foodies paradise.
-With a diverse offering of cuisines, spectacular locations, each restaurant the regional New South Wales city brings something new and exciting to the harbour city.
-Locals are spoiled for choice when it comes to dining with an ever-growing list of trendy new eateries swing open their doors, almost every day of the week.
+With a diverse offering of cuisines, and spectacular locations, each restaurant in the regional New South Wales city brings something new and exciting to the harbour city.
+Locals are spoiled for choice when it comes to dining with an ever-growing list of trendy new eateries swinging open their doors, almost every day of the week.
 So to help you discover the best restaurants in Newcastle we’ve made a list of spots you should dine out in for your next meal.

 Subo, Newcastle’s first restaurant to be Good Food Guide hatted, is a warm and inviting experience, highlighted by exposed brick interiors and subtle touches of greenery throughout.
 They have delivered a unique dining experience to their guests for many years offering a set five-course that is switched up twice throughout each season.
 The menu uses only Australian sourced produce, which perfectly displays modern Australian cuisine, which pairs perfectly with their impressive line-up of wines and whiskies.

 Address: 551D Hunter St, Newcastle West NSW 2302

 Hours: Mon – Tue closed, Wed – Sat 5:30 am – 12:00 am, Sun closed

 Contact: (02) 4023 4048

 Located in the Honeysuckle precinct, the Nagisa Restaurant overlooks Newcastle’s working harbour.
 Since 2004 Nagisa has earned a reputation for its fresh traditional Japanese cuisine with a twist of modern edgy flavours.
 The menu here delivers an exotic mix of fresh sashimi, sushi and a teppanyaki bar along with rare Japanese craft beers, whisky and sake.